vesoft-inc/nebula/src/tools/spark-sstfile-generator/README.md

 ```

 # TODO
-1. Sst files are written to worker's local file system, for rocksdb lacks the capability of writing remote filesystem like HDFS, need to call `hdfs -copyFromLocal/-put` to unload to HDFS, in order to be accessed by Nebula _load_ command
-2. Add database_name property to graphspace level and tag/edge level, which the latter will override the former when provided in both levels
+1. Add database_name property to graphspace level and tag/edge level, which the latter will override the former when provided in both levels
-3. Schema column definitions' order is important, keep it when parsing mapping file and when encoding
+2. Schema column definitions' order is important, keep it when parsing mapping file and when encoding
-4. Integrated build with maven or cmake, where this spark assembly should be build after nebula native client
+3. Integrated build with maven or cmake, where this spark assembly should be build after nebula native client
-5. To handle following situation: different tables share a common Tag, like a tag with properties of (start_time, end_time)
+4. To handle following situation: different tables share a common Tag, like a tag with properties of (start_time, end_time)